British Virgin Islands: Financial services

 On 10 September 2013, British Prime Minister David Cameron said "I do not think it is fair any longer to refer to any of the Overseas Territories or Crown Dependencies as tax havens.
 They have taken action to make sure that they have fair and open tax systems.
 It is very important that our focus should now shift to those territories and countries that really are tax havens."
 Yet journalist and author for The Economist, Nicholas Shaxson, writes in his 2016 Treasure Islands, tax havens and the men who stole the world: "...Britain sits, spider-like, at the centre of a vast international web of tax havens, which hoover up trillions of dollars' worth of business and capital from around the globe and funnel it up to the City of London.
-The British Crown Dependencies and Overseas Territories - ...the British Virgin Islands... are some of the biggest players in the offshore world."(pp. vii-viii) Shaxson points out that despite BVI having fewer than 25000 inhabitants, hosts over 800,000 companies.
-However, Taiwan only has 24m people yet produces over 90% of the World's advanced microchips - Shaxson's point is not in any way illuminating.
-Shaxson is also quoted as spouting "Companies and capital migrate not where they are most productive, but to where they can get the best tax break...and the worlds top secrecy jurisdictions" (pp. 13, 16).
-For example, News Corporation had 62 subsidiaries in the British Virgin Islands, 33 in Cayman and 21 in Hong Kong, while the Commonwealth Development Corporation has 78 subsidiaries in tax havens including the British Virgin Islands.
-The British Virgin Islands is a "top secrecy jurisdiction, actively supported and managed from Britain and intimately linked to the City of London."(Ibid., p.
-90).
-However, neither Cayman nor the BVI has any secrecy laws and both the European Court of Justice and the US Department of the treasury and FinCEN appear to have endorsed non-public but verified beneficial ownership registries that are accessible to law enforcement and tax authorities for a proper purpose as the global gold standard.
-For these reasons, Shaxson's work appears outdated and riddled with mischaracterisation and inaccuracy.
+The British Crown Dependencies and Overseas Territories – ...the British Virgin Islands... are some of the biggest players in the offshore world."(pp. vii–viii) Shaxson points out that despite BVI having fewer than 25000 inhabitants, hosts over 800,000 companies.

-In the April 2016 Panama Papers leak, while all of the wrongdoing by Mossack Fonseca personnel occurred in Panama and the US, the British Virgin Islands was by far the most commonly-used jurisdiction by clients of Mossack Fonseca.
+In the April 2016 Panama Papers leak, while all of the wrongdoing by Mossack Fonseca personnel occurred in Panama and the US, the British Virgin Islands was by far the most commonly used jurisdiction by clients of Mossack Fonseca.

 In 2022, the verified nature of beneficial ownership registers of the British Overseas Territories and Crown Dependencies were a crucial tool in giving effect to sanctions against Russia and Belarus, enabling the efficient identification and seizure of yachts, real estate and businesses.